Risk Assessment and Vulnerability Identification of Energy-Transportation Infrastructure Systems to Extreme Weather: Identification of vulnerable components and surrogate-based methods

+By examining the structure of model (\ref{Model-Complete-Form}), it is clear that when $\widetilde{\mathbf{x}}_{2}^{\text{HN}}$ and $\widetilde{\mathbf{x}}_{2}^{\text{TN}}$ are fixed, the heat and transportation systems' objective values depend only on their internal variables.
+Therefore, they can be decoupled and solved independently, as shown in equations (\ref{Model-Complete-Form-Heat-Sub}) and (\ref{Model-Complete-Form-Traffic-Sub}).
+These subproblems are much smaller than the full integrated model and do not involve binary variables about power network topology, significantly reducing the computational burden.
+Furthermore, since this stage is conducted offline, it can be completed in advance by each system.

+By leveraging the fitting capability of neural networks, the surrogate model aims to capture the value and trends of the subsystems, as expressed in equation (\ref{NN-Sub-System}).

+In the embedding stage, the power system, acting as the primary analysis entity, receives the pre-trained surrogate models and incorporates them into its own vulnerability identification process.
+As shown in equation (\ref{Model-Complete-Form-Power-Sub}), the power system embeds the surrogate model into the complete model (\ref{Model-Complete-Form}), with all internal variables and constraints of the heat and transportation systems eliminated.
+While the power system remains unaware of the detailed models and parameters of the other subsystems, it can still approximately perceive the interdependencies.

+Compared to the full centralized model (\ref{Model-Complete-Form}), the surrogate-based model (\ref{Model-Complete-Form-Power-Sub}) significantly reduces the number of variables and constraints, enabling the power system to independently evaluate its own vulnerabilities using this formulation as a tool.
+The primary challenge in solving model (\ref{Model-Complete-Form-Power-Sub}) lies in the highly non-convex and nonlinear functions introduced by the surrogate model.
+One solution is to apply nonlinear or black-box optimization algorithms, such as COBYLA (Constrained Optimization BY Linear Approximations) \cite{Powell_trust_optimization_2003}.
+Alternatively, for specific surrogate model structures, exact mixed-integer reformulations can be achieved using auxiliary variables and constraints \cite{Maragno_constraint_learning_2023}.
-It should be noted that models with surrogate constraints are more complex than models of a general nature.
-A learning constraint requires several auxiliary variables and constraints to reconstruct it into a set of mixed-integer constraints to embed the original optimization problem \cite{Maragno_constraint_learning_2023}.
-For example, this paper uses a neural network with ReLU activation functions and linear hidden layers.
-For a given neuron, let $x_1, \cdots, x_n$ represent the outputs of the $n$ neurons from the previous layer, $\beta_1, \cdots, \beta_n$ be the weights of the edges connecting the previous layer neurons to this neuron, and $\beta_0$ be the bias.
-Then, the output $y$ of the current neuron after the activation function is:

-The ReLU activation function is essentially a max operator, so $y = \text{ReLU}(w)$ can be linearized using Big-M, where $M$ is a sufficiently large positive number and $u$ is an auxiliary binary variable:
+A neural network with ReLU activation functions and linear hidden layers is used as a representative.
+For a given neuron, let $x_1,\cdots,x_n$ be the outputs of the $n$ neurons in the previous layer, $\beta_1,\cdots,\beta_n$ be the weights of the connections from these neurons, and $\beta_0$ be the bias term.
+The forward propagation process is a linear combination, with the activation function being the only nonlinear component.
+The ReLU activation function is essentially a $\max$ operator, which can be linearized using the Big-M method, where $M$ is a sufficiently large positive constant and $u$ is a binary auxiliary variable.

-Compared to the original model, the model with neural network surrogates remains a mixed-integer linear programming problem.
-Although embedding the neural network introduces auxiliary variables and constraints, the number of variables and constraints in the model is still significantly reduced compared to the original model, leading to a substantial acceleration in solution speed.